O2 waives the exit fee on death – but the handset debt still stands

 What to tell them:

-When you call or write, you’ll need to provide:
+When you call or write, you will need to provide:

 Information neededNotes